NCERT Solutions Class 11 Chemistry Chapter 6 – Free PDF Download

 = -12.98kJ +13.14kJ

-Q-21: What can be said about the thermodynamic stability of NO(g), given
+Q-21: Comment on the thermodynamic stability of NO(g), given,

 The +ve value of